nazar-pc/ronion/spec.md

 * if `[segment_creation_response_data_length]` has value `0`, it means that routing path creation has failed (can happen if node can't extend the routing path, for instance, when node with specified address doesn't exist)

 #### DESTROY command
 Is used in order to destroy certain segment of the routing path.
-This command MUST always be sent to the last node in the routing path.
+This command MUST only be sent by initiator and only to the last node in the routing path.

 Request data:
 ```